Biñan: The Lone District of Biñan

 On January 26, 2015, a 15–0 vote from senators approved the House Bill No. 3917 in the third and final reading, amending the charter city of Biñan to a congressional district in Laguna and will be separated from the first district.
 Republic Act No. 10658, which President Aquino signed into law on March 27, 2015, separated Biñan from the first legislative district of Laguna.
 Under the law, the incumbent representative of the first district of Laguna will continue to represent the new district until the expiration of his term.
 The Commission on Elections was tasked to issue the necessary rules and regulations to implement the measure within 30 days after its effectivity.
-Danilo Fernandez, the then representative of the 1st district of Laguna, hailed the passage of the law, saying it would improve the delivery of services to Biñan residents.
-He said Biñan has met the population and revenue requirements to be a legislative district.

 Education

-Biñan is also considered the educational center of the first congressional district of Laguna, having the greatest number of secondary and tertiary schools in the area.
+Biñan is also considered the educational center of the first legislative district of Laguna, having the greatest number of secondary and tertiary schools in the area.
 Most barangays in the city also have their own respective public elementary schools.

 Biñan has 3 universities: the University of Perpetual Help System Laguna, the first university in the city, located at Barangay Santo Niño via the National Highway; the Biñan campus of the Polytechnic University of the Philippines, located at Barangay Zapote; and the Laguna Campus of De La Salle University at Barangays Malamig and Biñan.

 Some other prominent schools and colleges in the city include: